 - The show is available in a one hour and two hour commercial format (with 40 minutes of content each hour)

-- We use a 4 minute per hour barter, giving you 16 minutes for your own commercials, news and traffic.
+- We provide the show on barter, returning you 16 minutes for your own commercials, news and traffic.

-- We can help you create the ideal clock for repeatable broadcast timing every week.
+- With no specific time references, we can help you create an ideal clock for repeatable broadcast timing every week.

 For non-commercial stations: